National University of Computer and Emerging Sciences: Multan Campus

-FAST National University, Multan Campus is located in the city of Multan, in the province of Punjab, Pakistan.
+FAST National University, Multan Campus is the newest addition to the university's network of campuses.
+It is located in the city of Multan, in the province of Punjab, Pakistan.
 The campus provides easy access to students from all over the region.

 Academic Profile

 FAST university offers undergraduate, post-graduate and doctoral programs in business and sciences, at their campuses.
 The availability of bachelor programs depends on the campuses.

 Undergraduate Studies

 The undergraduate courses are offered by university in different disciplines for bachelor's in sciences and business, leading to a bachelor's degree.

 In Pakistan, a bachelor's degree in computer science from FAST is highly regarded in the field of technology and is often considered equivalent in prestige to a MBBS degree from a reputable medical university in their respective fields.